Marketing psychology is all about the study of customer behaviour during buying decisions. Here are the answers to your marketing psychology FAQs.

-Marketing psychology focuses on customer behaviour when making buying decisions.
-It can help predict customer behaviour and also let brands know how to craft more engaging marketing content strategy.
+Marketing psychology focuses on how customers behave when they decide to buy.
+It can help marketers predict customer behaviour.
+It can also allow brands to create more engaging content strategy.

-Many big brands use marketing psychology or neuromarketing research to build connections with their audience and to market their businesses more effectively.
+Many big brands use marketing psychology, or neuromarketing research, to build connections with their audience and to market their businesses more effectively.
 Many successful marketers regularly use psychological principles to do their jobs.

-Marketing psychology is useful for marketers, as it can help make campaigns more appealing to customers and make brands more persuasive.
-Social media in particular is oversaturated with marketing messages.
-Using marketing psychology can give brands a faster track to reach their audience.
+Marketing psychology is useful for marketers, as it helps make campaigns more appealing to customers and make brands more persuasive.
+For example, social media in particular is oversaturated with marketing messages.
+Using marketing psychology can give marketers a faster track to reach their audience through social media content.

-Neuromarketing helps brands understand why consumers make purchase decisions.
+Marketing psychology helps brands and marketers understand why consumers make purchase decisions.
 It helps them shape the most effective marketing strategy to appeal to their audience.

 There are lots of courses on marketing psychology online, all at different price points.
 Some are free.
 This Udemy course on marketing psychology and consumer behaviour looks popular.
 This short course from Future Learn on Consumer Behaviour and Psychology gets decent reviews.
-And 42 courses has the best range of interesting courses on this topic.
+And 42 courses has a great range of interesting courses on this topic.

-Contact Virtual Gold Dust via my form.
-I’ll add your questions (any my answer) to this list.
+Contact Sue at Virtual Gold Dust via my form.
+I’ll add your questions (and my answer) to this list.